 Laying off employees is something no one wants to do.
 It's important to make the transition as smooth as possible for both your company and the employee.
 An ethical layoff can help protect your company's reputation and allow you to re-hire that employee when the company is more financially secure.

 It's essential to plan ahead of time, be prepared when the time comes, and do everything you can to prepare and take care of your employees.

-Layoffs are an emotional time for everyone, but it does not mean you you have failed.
-The economy can be unpredictable, and your ultimate goal is to protect your company, and it's assets.
+Layoffs are an emotional time for everyone, but it does not mean you have failed.
+The economy can be unpredictable, and your ultimate goal is to protect your company and its assets.
 Times of economic struggle can often help companies be leaner and more efficient, helping them accelerate growth when finances are more stable.